cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 }
 ```

-#### RoutingStack
+#### RoutingStackDelegate

-The `RoutingStack` renders a routing `Switch` with child `Routes` based on the `NavigationLayout`'s configuration.
-It is used internally by the `NavigationLayout` but can be used outside of it.

-The `RoutingStack` also includes optional navigation managment within the component.
-For example, given the example configuration above, the RoutingStack would determine the `/page1/subpage1` route to have two parent routes: `/page1` and `/`.
-If the `navEnabled` prop is provided to the `RoutingStack`, the component defined for the `page1/subpage1` route will be provided with a `RoutingStackDelegate` instance as a prop.
-This prop will include:
-* The current location of the RoutingStack (as `location`)
-* The parent paths as determined by the current page location (as `parentPaths`)
+All components rendered within the `NavigationLayout` receive a `routingStackDelegate` prop.
+This prop contains the following attributes:
+* `location` - The location used to render the component.
+This can be used to build NavLinks or other components that might desire the current location.
+* `parentPaths` - An array of String paths that were determined to preceed the current path in the configuration.
+For example, if the routes `/pages`, `/pages/:id`, and `/pages/:id/summary` were defined by the config, the component rendered for the path `/pages/123/summary` would receive a parentPaths value of [`/pages`, `/pages/123`].
+This set of paths could be used to build breadcrumbs or simple navigation functionality.

+Components within the `menu` region get a few extra features, however.
+To help enable nested menu scenarios, the `routingStackDelegate` will also include the following:
-* A function that will change the `RoutingStack`'s internal location to that of the next parent route (as `showParent`)
+* `showParent` - A function that will cause the NavigationLayout to display the immediate parent path (if one is present).
-* A function that will change the `RoutingStack`'s internal location to that of the root (or last) parent route (as `showRoot`)
+* `showRoot` - A function that will cause the NavigationLayout to display the first (or root) parent path (if one is present, and the number of parent paths is more than 1).

-It is important to note that calling `showParent`/`showRoot` does not affect the actual page location, just that of the `RoutingStack` instance.
-This allows components to step back through nested route content without loosing context of other content on the page.
-This is typically used for menus or other components that are supplementing the main page content.
-In fact, the NavigationLayout only enabled navigation within the RoutingStack used to display the Layout's `menu` components.
+It is important to note that `showParent`/`showRoot` change the location used by the menu components, but they do not change the location of the overall page.
+For example, if the page location is `/pages/99/summary`, and the menu component calls `showParent`, the menu component for `/pages/99` will be rendered, but the content component for `/pages/99/summary` will still be rendered, and the browser URL will still be `[base-url]/pages/99/summary`.

+After calling these navigation functions, the `location` provided in the `routingStackDelegate` match the parent path specified.
+If the true page location is still necessary, the `withRouter` HOC provided by `react-router` can be utilized as needed.
+And if this functionality is not desired at all for a given application, these props can be safely ignored.

 ## Getting Started